 Southwest has committed itself to an accelerated pipeline replacement program that requires substantial revenue requirements from Southwest's customers.
 We remind Southwest that it is obligated to continue its pipeline replacement program at the levels adopted in this opinion.
-Because of the importance we place on the promises of Southwest, and the costs of this program adopted in the revenue requirement, if the annual reports addressing the pipeline replacement program show that the pipeline replacement program is delayed or reduced for any reason, a negative adjustment to the attrition allowance is warranted.
-The adjustment shall be based on the pipeline footage replaced in the prior year, compared to the authorized footage times the adopted revenue requirement for the pipeline replacement.76 This mechanism provides an incentive to Southwest to accomplish its proposed program without unreasonably penalizing Southwest if it is unable to install minor amounts of authorized footage in any year.
+Because of the importance we place on the promises of Southwest, and the costs of this program adopted in the revenue requirement, if the annual reports addressing the pipeline replacement program show that the pipeline replacement program is delayed or reduced for any reason, attrition year adjustments will be reduced by 50% in the year following the delayed or reduced pipeline program.